thunderbird/thunderbird-android/docs/contributing/managing-strings.md

-# 📝 Managing Strings & Translations
+# 📝 Managing Strings & Languages

-This document explains how developers manage **user-visible strings** and **translations** in the Thunderbird for Android project.
+This document explains how developers manage our english **source strings** and add/remove **languages** in the Thunderbird for Android project.

 > [!NOTE]
-> Translators: If you just want to contribute translations via Weblate, see [Translations](translations.md).
+> Translators: If you want to contribute translations, see [Translations](translations.md).
 > This document is developer-focused.

 ## 📖 Approach

 * We use Android’s [resource system](https://developer.android.com/guide/topics/resources/localization) for localizing strings.
-* Source language: **English** (American English, represented as `en`).
+* **Source language** is **English** (American English, represented as `en`).
 * **Source strings** are modified only in this repository (via pull requests).
-* **Translations** are managed exclusively in [Weblate](https://hosted.weblate.org/projects/tb-android/) and merged into the repo by the Thunderbird team.
+* **Translations** are managed exclusively in [Weblate](https://hosted.weblate.org/projects/tb-android/) and merged into the repository by the Thunderbird team.
-* This avoids conflicts by keeping source in Git and translations in Weblate.
 * **Languages** are added/removed when they reach 70% translation or fall below 60%.

-## ➕ Adding a String

-1. Add the new string in the appropriate `res/values/strings.xml` file.
-2. **Do not** add translations.
-   * After merge, Weblate will pull the new string.
-   * Translators can then add translations in Weblate.

-## ✏️ Changing a String
+## 🔄 Changing Source Strings

-* Only acceptable for **typo or grammar fixes** in English.
-* If you need to change the meaning of a string:
-  * **Remove the old string**.
-  * **Add a new one with a new key**.
+Source strings are always stored in res/values/strings.xml (**English**, `en`).

-  * This avoids breaking existing translations.
+They must be managed carefully to avoid breaking existing translations.

-## ❌ Removing a String

-1. Delete the string from `res/values/strings.xml`.
-2. **Do not** touch `res/values-<lang>/strings.xml`.
-   * The next Weblate sync will remove translations automatically.

-## 🔄 Changing Translations in the Repo

-Avoid direct edits to translation files in Git.
+- **Do not edit translation files directly in Git.**

-* Translations should be updated in Weblate.
+  Translations should always be updated in Weblate.

-* If a mechanical/global change is necessary:
-  * Discuss with the core team.
-  * Follow this procedure:
+### 🔧 Mechanical/Global Changes

+If a **mechanical or global change** to translations is required (for example, renaming placeholders or fixing formatting across all languages):

 1. Lock components in Weblate ([maintenance page](https://hosted.weblate.org/projects/tb-android/#repository)).
 2. Commit all outstanding changes.
 3. Push Weblate changes (creates a PR).
 4. Merge the Weblate PR.
-    5. Apply your mechanical change in a PR.
+5. Apply your mechanical change in a separate PR.
 6. Wait for Weblate sync to propagate.
 7. Unlock components in Weblate.

+This ensures translators do not work on outdated strings and avoids merge conflicts.

+### ➕ Adding a String

+1. Add the new string in the appropriate `res/values/strings.xml` file.
+2. **Do not** add translations.
+   * After merge, Weblate will pull the new string.
+   * Translators can then add translations in Weblate.

+### ✏️ Changing a String

+There are two kinds of changes to source strings:

+#### 🔤 Typos or Grammar Fixes

+Correcting minor errors (spelling, capitalization, punctuation, grammar) in the English source is allowed:

+- **Keep the same key** — translations will remain valid.

+Example:

+- Changing "Recieve" to "Receive" or "email" to "Email".

+#### 🧭 Changing Meaning

+> [!CAUTION]
+> Never reuse an existing key for a changed meaning — this would cause translators’ work to become misleading or incorrect.

+If the meaning of the string changes (new wording, different context, updated functionality):

+1. **Add a new key** with the new string.
+2. **Update all references** in the source code to use the new key.
+3. **Delete the old key** from `res/values/strings.xml`.
+4. **Delete the old key’s translations** from all `res/values-*/strings.xml` files.
+5. **Build the project** to ensure there are no references to the old key remaining.

+This ensures there are no stale or misleading translations left behind.

+Example:

+- Old: "Check mail now" (`action_check_mail`)
+- New: "Sync mail" (`action_sync_mail`)

+Steps:

+- Add new key `action_sync_mail` with value "Sync mail" to `res/values/strings.xml`.
+- Update all code references from `R.string.action_check_mail` to `R.string.action_sync_mail`.
+- Remove `action_check_mail` from `res/values/strings.xml` and all `res/values-*/strings.xml`
+- Build the project to ensure no references to `action_check_mail` remain.
+- After the next sync, Weblate will prompt translators to provide translations for action_sync_mail.

+### ❌ Removing a String

+1. **Delete the key** from `res/values/strings.xml`.
+2. **Delete the key’s translations** from all `res/values-*/strings.xml` files.
+3. **Build the project** to ensure there are no references to the removed key remaining.

 ## 🔀 Merging Weblate PRs

 When merging Weblate-generated PRs:

 * Check plural forms for **cs, lt, sk** locales.
-  * Weblate does not handle these correctly ([issue](https://github.com/WeblateOrg/weblate/issues/7520)).
+Weblate does not handle these correctly ([issue](https://github.com/WeblateOrg/weblate/issues/7520)).
 * Ensure both `many` and `other` forms are present.
-  * If unsure, duplicating values is acceptable.
+  * If unsure, reusing values from `many` or `other` is acceptable.

 ## 🌍 Managing Languages